SkoolNotes/Taproot/KBhHIST201WWII.md

 Medicatically trained scientists — psycologists, genetisists, and antropologists — supported and implemented the biological basis for the Nazi reasoning of genocide and eugenics.

 Because Natism advocated for eugetnics and supported their research, they were happy to welcome them.

+Scientists dreamed to create the pefect society by controlling the gentic makeup of the population.